Are You a Citizen? The Trump Census Question on Trial

 6. What does the government say?

 That the citizenship question will improve the accuracy of the count and that claims about political motivation are based on “unrelated innuendos.”
 As for how the question came to be, the U.S. says that internal discussion of such important matters is common and that the secretary of commerce has complete control of the format and content of the census.

 7. Does the Census Bureau share the identities of noncitizens?

 No. The bureau wouldn’t pass along the name and address of a noncitizen to immigration authorities, for example.
 That’s not to say this isn’t a real fear among some Hispanics and other minorities, such as Asians, whose households may have disproportionate numbers of noncitizens, says William Frey of the Brookings Institution, an expert on the census who isn’t involved in the case.
 Frey says 14 percent of the U.S. population lives in households with one or more noncitizens.

 8. How will the issue be resolved?

 By the Supreme Court, most likely.
-In addition to the case on trial in New York, there are others percolating across the country, and the losers will almost certainly appeal.
-The high court rejected a last-minute bid to put the Manhattan trial on hold while it decides whether Ross can be forced to testify about his knowledge of the process that led to the question.
-On Nov.
-6 it ordered an expedited briefing on the government’s bid to narrow the scope of the plaintiffs’ case to the materials the Commerce Department says were used in deciding to add the question.
+In addition to the case in New York, there are others percolating across the country, and the losers will almost certainly appeal.
+The high court permitted the New York trial to go forward but also is planning to consider one aspect of the case, a Trump administration request to limit the scope of evidence that can be considered.
 Time is short.
-The department has already begun planning for the 2020 count and is scheduled to begin opening offices around the country early next year.
+The department has already begun planning for the 2020 count and says it will start printing the once-a-decade questionnaire by the middle of this year.